hayase-app/interface/README.md

 ### 🧲 Torrents

-* Stream torrents instantly, no waiting for full downloads.
+* Stream your own torrents instantly, no waiting for full downloads.
 * Download only what you need for playback.
 * Choose your downloads folder and set speed/connection limits.
-* Support for custom extensions, sources, and trackers.
+* Support for custom extensions and trackers (you provide the sources).
 * Specify download/upload speeds, ports and connections.
 * Support for most popular BEP's.
 * Persist torrents, cache progress, and rescan instantly.
 * View detailed torrent and peer info.
 * Batch downloads.

+**Note:** Hayase does not provide any torrent sources, indexes, or repositories.
+All content must be supplied by the user.

 <p align="center">
   <img src='https://raw.githubusercontent.com/hayase-app/website/main/static/modal.webp' width='400px'></img>